-Commuters traveling from Metra stations in Deerfield, Lake Forest, or Palatine to nearby workplaces can now use a new self-service transportation option.
+Commuters traveling from train stations in Deerfield, Lake Forest, Palatine, Itasca, or Rosemont to nearby workplaces can now use a new self-service transportation option.
 No monthly commitment... just reserve a ride on days you need it!

 How does the VanGo service work?

-VanGo is a reservation-based service, in which drivers/riders reserve a van for the next business day and, in most cases, you act as the driver.
-This new pilot program provides a first-mile/last-mile transit option for commuters traveling round-trip from either the Lake-Cook Metra Station (in Deerfield), the Lake Forest (UP-N) Metra station, CTA Blue Line Rosemont station, Itasca (MD-W) Metra station, or the Palatine (UP-NW) Metra station to nearby work locations.
+VanGo is a reservation-based service, in which you reserve a van for the next business day and, in most cases, you act as the driver.
+This new pilot program provides a first-mile/last-mile transit option for commuters traveling round-trip from the Lake-Cook Metra Station (in Deerfield), the Lake Forest (UP-N) Metra station, CTA Blue Line Rosemont station, Itasca (MD-W) Metra station, or the Palatine (UP-NW) Metra station to nearby work locations.
 You can also use VanGo as a passenger, but only if a VanGo driver is scheduled to use a vehicle on your same chosen time and date.

 How do I become a driver/rider?

-If you're interested in becoming a driver, please submit the driver application.
-If you're interested in becoming a rider, please submit the rider application.
+If you're interested in becoming a driver, please submit the driver application and the driver agreement.
+If you're interested in becoming a rider, please submit the rider application and the rider agreement.
 Once approved, drivers and riders must then submit copies of a driver's license, insurance card, and a credit card authorization form with Pace.
 The registration is necessary for billing purposes.

 Drivers must meet the following Pace criteria:

 - Drivers must be at least 23 years of age and have a valid driver’s license.